 To some, social media is a mere platform to share your photos of artisanal pastries and organic soy lattes with other people who share photos of artisanal pastries and organic soy lattes.
 But to marketers, it is a land full of opportunity.
 Content creation and copywriting are important, of course, but one thing that gets overlooked is community management.
-In our opinion, community management is extremely important if you want to create and maintain a thriving online community of loyal followers.
+In our opinion, social media community management is extremely important if you want to create and maintain a thriving online community of loyal followers.
 We gathered several social media community management guidelines you can start implementing today…

 1. Clearly define a brand voice/create an online persona